mimacom/docker-jira/README.md

 # JIRA
 Docker image for Atlassian JIRA.
 It includes all dependencies, listed in the Atlassian's "supported platforms" page, except a database.
 Please link a database by yourself.

+## Docker stop timeout
+Please note that default timeout of docker stop is 10s, but Jira may take up to 120s.
+To make sure Jira doesn't get killed:

+docker stop -t 120 [container]

 ## Reverse proxy settings
 Use these environment variables, if you want to run a reverse proxy in front of the JIRA service.